ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 ### Tools
 * 3D-Printer access and PLC filament (Tested with Bambu X1E)
-* Tool Kit with Allen wrenches and a handheld drill
+* Toolkit with Allen wrenches, screwdrivers, and a handheld drill
 * Wire cutters and strippers
 * Soldering iron
 * Heat gun or hair dryer